BinomialLLC/basis_universal/README.md

 Here is the [UASTC LDR 4x4 specification document](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-LDR-4x4-Texture-Specification).

 3. [UASTC HDR 4x4](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-4x4-Texture-Specification-v1.0): An 8 bits/pixel HDR high quality mode.
 This is a 24 mode subset of the standard [ASTC HDR](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression) 4x4 (8bpp) texture format.
 It's designed to be high quality, supporting the 27 partition patterns in common between BC6H and ASTC, and fast to transcode with very little loss (typically a fraction of a dB PSNR) to the BC6H HDR texture format.
-Notably, **UASTC HDR data is 100% standard ASTC texture data**, so no transcoding at all is required on devices or API's supporting ASTC HDR.
+Notably, **UASTC HDR 4x4 data is 100% standard ASTC texture data**, so no transcoding at all is required on devices or API's supporting ASTC HDR.
 This mode can also be transcoded to various 32-64bpp uncompressed HDR texture/image formats.

 Here is the [UASTC HDR 4x4 specification document](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-4x4-Texture-Specification-v1.0), and here are some compressed [example images](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-Examples).

-4. ASTC HDR 6x6/RDO ASTC HDR 6x6 (which is 100% standard ASTC HDR 6x6 texture data), or RDO ASTC 6x6 stored in the .KTX2/.basis file with a custom compressed intermediate format.
+4. UASTC HDR 6x6 or RDO UASTC HDR 6x6: A 3.56 bits/pixel (or less with RDO+Zstd) HDR high quality mode.
+Just like mode #3, **UASTC HDR 6x6 data is 100% standard ASTC texture data**.
 Here's a [page with details](https://github.com/BinomialLLC/basis_universal/wiki/ASTC-HDR-6x6-Support-Notes).
+The current encoder supports weight grid upsampling, 1-3 subsets, single or dual planes, CEM's 7 and 11, and all unique ASTC partition patterns.
+We don't currently impose any ASTC configuration constraints in this mode, but that may change which is why it's labeled "UASTC".

+5. UASTC HDR 6x6 Intermediate ("GPU Photo"): A custom compressed intermediate format that can be rapidly transcoded to ASTC HDR 6x6, BC6H, and various uncompressed HDR formats.
 The custom compressed file format is [described here](https://github.com/BinomialLLC/basis_universal/wiki/ASTC-HDR-6x6-Intermediate-File-Format-(Basis-GPU-Photo-6x6)).
+The format supports 75 unique ASTC configurations, utilizing weight grid upsampling, 1-3 subsets, single or dual planes, CEM's 7 and 11, and all unique ASTC partition patterns.

+Notes:
+- Modes #3 and #4 output 100% standard or plain ASTC texture data (with or without RDO), like any other ASTC encoder.
+The .KTX2 files are just plain textures.
+- The other modes (#1, #2, #5) output compressed data in various custom formats, which our transcoder library can convert in real-time to various GPU texture or pixel formats.
+- Modes #4 and #5 internally use the same unified HDR 6x6 encoder.

 ### Other Features